arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-connectivity/content.md

 ## Instructions

-### Setup With the Arduino IDE
+### Setup with the Arduino IDE

-Using the Arduino IDE, we can easily work with the connectivity features, which have their own libraries that we can make use of.
+Using the Arduino IDE, we can easily work with the connectivity features, which have libraries that we can make use of.
 First, make sure the latest version of the Arduino IDE is installed.
 The IDE can be downloaded [here](https://www.arduino.cc/en/software).

 Then we need to install the appropriate core for Opta™.
 Go to **Tools > Board > Boards Manager**, in the board's manager section search for **Opta mbed** and install it.
 For more detailed instructions on setting up the Opta™ with the Arduino IDE, have a look at the [Getting started with Opta™ tutorial](/tutorials/opta/getting-started).